 Grad Students Are Taking on More Debt than Undergrads

 While undergrads have limits on how much they can borrow in federal loans, students pursuing graduate or professional degrees can use Grad PLUS loans to cover the entire cost of attendance (determined by the school), minus any other financial assistance received.

 Students in professional degree programs have the “highest rates of annual borrowing, taking on an average of $40,624 from all sources for a single academic year.”

 Graduate Loans Come with Higher Interest Rates

-Most graduate borrowers use a combination of federal unsubsidized Stafford loans at 5.41% and Graduate PLUS loans at 6.41% to pay for degree programs, and sometimes still need to dip into even higher interest rate private loans.
-That’s compared with undergraduate federal loans, which are currently at 3.86%.
+As of this writing, 58% of graduate students borrow money to help cover graduate school costs.
+Most graduate borrowers use a combination of federal unsubsidized Stafford loans (currently at 6.6% interest) and Graduate PLUS loans (currently at 7.6% interest) to pay for degree programs—and sometimes still need to dip into higher interest rate private loans.
+That’s compared with undergraduate federal loans, which are currently at 5.05% (until June 30, 2019).

-Many borrowers are aware that they can refinance private student loans, but it comes as a surprise to many that they may also be able to refinance federal student loans with a private lender like SoFI (in fact, about 89% of our $500 million in loan volume is made up of refinanced federal loans).
-Refinancing at a lower rate can allow borrowers to save a significant amount of money on interest while potentially lowering monthly payments or reducing loan term.
-And even a small change in interest rate can make a big difference.
+Many borrowers are aware that they can refinance private student loans, but it comes as a surprise to many that they may also be able to refinance federal student loans with a private lender like SoFi.

-Since federal loan benefits don’t transfer to private lenders, borrowers should first check to see if they’re eligible for one of the government’s forgiveness options before deciding to refinance.
-But for borrowers who don’t qualify for these benefits, and who’ve improved their financial situations since leaving school, refinancing can be a great option.
+Since federal loan benefits (like forbearance, income-based repayment plans, and loan forgiveness) don’t transfer to private lenders, borrowers would be wise to first check to see if they’re eligible for one of the government’s loan benefits before deciding to refinance.
+But for borrowers who are looking for a potentially lower interest rate or have improved their financial situations since leaving school, refinancing can be a great option.